-A Board of Directors (BOD) comprised of representatives from the FHWA and cooperating states is responsible for developing problem statements describing the highest priority issues related to work zone safety and mobility.
-Members of the BOD and researchers submit ideas for proposed research study in the next program year.
+The BOD, comprised of representatives from cooperating states with non-voting members from the FHWA, is responsible for developing problem statements describing the highest priority issues related to work zone safety and mobility.
+Members of the BOD, vendors, and researchers are invited to submit ideas for proposed research study for each program year.
 In addition, selected vendors are invited to submit products or processes for evaluation studies.
-Following a review of the submitted topics and products by the BOD, Request for proposals (RFPs,) are distributed to interested researchers in pooled fund state universities.
-Researchers then submit proposals and work plans to the BOD for prioritization and selection of projects to be included in the next year's work plan based on anticipated benefits and available funding.
+Following a review of the submitted topics and products by the BOD, Request for Proposals (RFPs,) are distributed to interested university researchers in pooled fund states.
+Researchers then submit proposals and work plans to the BOD for prioritization and selection of projects to be included in the next year's work plan based on anticipated benefits and available funding as provided by member states contributions.